nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :information_source: **Notes:**<br>

 * At least one `KEYWORD` must be provided
+* Entering just whitespaces or no keywords after the `findS` command word will be flagged as an invalid command.
 * The search is case-insensitive. e.g. `oct` will match `OCT`
 * Partial words can be matched. e.g. `oct` will match `October`
 * Only suppliers that contain **all** provided keywords will be displayed.